gustavares/cos-tutorial/TUTORIAL.md

 - [Node.js and npm](https://nodejs.org/en/) installations.
 I'm using node 14.15.3 version and npm 6.14.9 version.
 - An [IBM Cloud account](https://cloud.ibm.com/registration).
 - A text editor.
 I'm using [VSCode](https://code.visualstudio.com/).

+You can find the entire code created for the tutorial in this repo [https://github.com/gustavares/cos-tutorial/](https://github.com/gustavares/cos-tutorial/)

 # Estimated time